All Physicians’ Forms

 Transplantation Education, Support and Status Tracking

 Northwest Kidney Centers provides a comprehensive, ongoing program of patient treatment and education in support of transplantation and organ donation.
-This includes: providing pharmacy services for transplant patients under the care of the Northwest Kidney Centers medical staff; promoting transplantation through “Choices” and “Next Step Transplant” educational classes for patients; coordinating with hospital transplant programs, tracking the patient’s status in cyberREN; assisting potential transplant recipients with insurance planning by financial counselors; providing transplant patients access to NKC emergency grants and rehabilitation scholarships; highlighting organ donation and transplant at public awareness events; and publishing a regular newsletter called “Transplant Connection” to familiarize patients with these services.
-V561-V562.
+This includes: providing pharmacy services for transplant patients under the care of the Northwest Kidney Centers medical staff; promoting transplantation through “Choices” and “Next Step Transplant” educational classes for patients; coordinating with hospital transplant programs, tracking the patient’s status in the EMR; assisting potential transplant recipients with insurance planning by financial counselors; providing transplant patients access to NKC emergency grants three years post-transplant; highlighting organ donation and transplant at public awareness events.

 Transportation

-The Admitting and Patient Services Office assists patients in setting up transportation for their dialysis.
-The Transportation phone number is 206-292-2704 or toll-free 866-989-4932.
+The Patient Services Coordinator assists patients in setting up transportation for their dialysis.
+Standing rides to and from dialysis can be made for patients with eligible Medicaid or disability qualifications.
+The Transportation phone number is 206-292-2704.

 Visitor Dialysis